aendrch/vimastery/docs/mvq.md

 * _Shift-Right-arrow_ | Go to the right, word by word
 * _Shift-Left-arrow_ | Go to the left, word by word

-_Related tip_: While in Insert mode, you can press **Ctrl-o** to get back to Normal mode and execute command, after which you'll be automatically returned to Insert mode.
+> _Related tip_: While in Insert mode, you can press **Ctrl-o** to get back to Normal mode and execute command, after which you'll be automatically returned to Insert mode.

+### Basic search

+Vim has many search related options.

+_All search operations ins Normal mode_

+You can search forward by pressing ```/``` and then typing search pattern.
+Pressing _Esc_ will cancel it, while pressing _Enter_ will perform the search.
+Once you hit _Enter_, you can press ```n``` to search forward for the next occurence, or ```N``` to search backwards.

+Now, let's try to figure out what would be the command to find the first match: